 Base Camp is located at 6500 feet among lush vegetation.
 During certain times of the year elephants and herds of animals can be seen in this area.
-During clear days stunning views of Mt.
+During clear days, there are stunning views of Mt.
 Meru and Mt.
-Kilimanjaro can be seen.
-There are some small roads and trails in this area.
-Several trails lead up to small mountains from which you can get excellent views of the African plains and surrounding mountains.
+Kilimanjaro.
+Several small roads and trails are in this area – some of the trails lead up to small mountains from which there are excellent views of the African plains and surrounding mountains.

 Camp I is located at 9000 feet.
-The jungle extended all the way from base camp to about 10,000 feet on the mountain.
-The trail is meanders its way through the jungle and slowly climbs to this camp.
-Hiking time to Camp I is about 5 or 6 hours if you have to deal with the mud and rainy conditions.
+The jungle extends all the way from Base Camp to about 10,000 feet.
+The trail meanders its way through the jungle and slowly ascends to this camp.
+Hiking time to Camp I is about 5 or 6 hours slowed by mud and rainy conditions.

-Camp II is located among lava flows in a vast valley between several lower ridges and higher ridges that lead to the enormous Kilimanjaro.
-This camp is free of the jungle and in the lower heath zone.
-You will find small bushes and grass at this camp.
-Normally the bushes are quite tall at this location but a recent fire came through here and burned many of the bushes.
+Camp II is located among lava flows in a vast valley between several lower and higher ridges leading to the enormous Kilimanjaro.
+This camp is free of the jungle and in the lower heath zone surrounded by small bushes and grass.
+Normally the bushes are quite tall at this location but a recent fire had burned and destroyed much of the vegetation.
 This camp is located at 11,500 feet.
 Hiking time today is between 6 and 8 hours.

-Camp III is called the Fischer camp named after Scott Fisher, the Mountain Madness guide who pioneered this particular route up Kili.
-This camp is located at the upper Heath zone.
-This means you will still have bushes growing but you will also pick up a unique native plant to the slopes of Kilamanjaro.
-This plant is called the Giant Ground Sel or (Senecio kilamanjarii).
+Camp III is called Fischer Camp, named after Scott Fisher, the Mountain Madness guide who pioneered this particular route up Kilimanjaro.
+This camp is located at the upper heath zone.
+This means scattered bushes will be located here along with a unique native plant to the slopes of Kilamanjaro called the Giant Ground Sel or (Senecio kilamanjarii).
 This unique plant looks somewhat like a saguaro cactus found in the deserts of Arizona.
-It is tall and has several forked vertical branches.
-There are several small streams nearby and lots of rocks.
+It is tall and features several forked vertical branches.
+Several small streams are located nearby and numerous rocks.
 This camp elevation is 12,300 feet.
 Hiking time today is between 4 and 6 hours.

-Camp IV is called the Lava Tower Camp.
+Camp IV is called Lava Tower Camp.
 This camp is located about 30 minutes walking time below a large lava formation.
 Camp here is among bare ground and rocks with a few tufts of grass.
-At this point you are in the base of one side of Kilimanjaro.
-From this comp you can see exactly where you need to walk, and you can see just how steep it will be.
+This is located at the base of one side of Kilimanjaro.
+From this camp one can see exactly where to walk, including the intimidating steepness waiting for you the next day.
 If you look carefully you will be able to see a glacier that roughly resembles an arrow.
 This is where your next camp will be.
-You can get some excellent sun setting photos at this camp, provided you are not clouded in.
-From here you can see approximately where the summit is.
+There are excellent sun sets from this camp, provided it is not covered in clouds.
+From here you can see the approximate location of the summit.
 Know that you still have over 5000 feet to get there.
 This camp elevation is about 14,300 feet.
 Hiking time today is about 5 to 7 hours.